Available Now

 The Energex Standard.

-Two options.
-Same pole.
-Engineered to outlast everything around it.
+Standard and heavy-duty options.
+Same proven engineering.
+Built to outlast everything around it.

 Pole Only

-5m Energex approved galvanised steel power pole.
+5m Energex approved galvanised steel power pole (1kN SWL).
 Hot-dip galvanized for marine-grade corrosion resistance.
-Client to supply footing.
+Foundation cage supplied — client to pour concrete footing.

 Lifespan50+ Years